You can’t kill the Rooster.

-The rooster is back, and the rooster is famished.
-Introducing the finalists and judges for The Morning News 10th Annual Tournament of Books, presented by Field Notes.
+Announcing the brackets for the 2016 edition of The Morning News Tournament of Books, presented by Field Notes.